 This peaceful and picturesque village lies in the heart of Herefordshire's rich agricultural pastureland, surrounded by rolling hills and beautiful countryside.
 Voted in 2008 as one of the top fifty best places to live in England, Weobley is an idyllic place to visit and forms part of Herefordshire's 'Black and White Village Trail'.
-In fact the village contains its own unique Heritage Trail, with information plaques placed at appropriate points, which explain the various historic buildings and their architectural features, and how they were used in days gone by local cottage workers and medieval traders.
+In fact the village contains its own unique Heritage Trail, with information plaques placed at appropriate points.
+The trail explain the various historic buildings and their architectural features and how they were used in days gone by local cottage workers and medieval traders.

 Visitors can also enjoy lunch and refreshments at one of the many excellent restaurants, inns and tearooms in the village.
 Those wishing to stay longer and fully experience the historic atmosphere can book a room in one of the many old guest houses around the town.